 Section 5: Editorial Grade

 The numbered score on each card review is an editorially-chosen grade, on a scale from 0 to 100.
-The number is assigned at the discretion of the reviewers, and is an evaluation of the card's features.
-Generally, a score between 90 and 100 means the card is one of the best on our site.
+The number is assigned at the discretion of the reviewers, and is an evaluation of the product's features.
+Generally, a score between 90 and 100 means the product is one of the best on our site.
 A score of 80 to 89 corresponds to “good.”
 A score of 70 to 79 is “average.”
 Between 50 to 69 is “poor.”
 Generally, no scores are given a mark lower than 50.

 The credit cards are scored based the following: